echolabsdev/prism-docs/generating-text.md

   - You're building a conversational AI or chatbot
   - You need to provide context from previous messages
   - You want to simulate a back-and-forth dialogue
+  - You need to include images in your messages

 ### Using Strings or Views